Playing with Proportions:

 - Testing/adjusting friction points as needed

 By estimating changes and running them through the model, we can get a sense of what will happen and in what proportion compared to other changed or not-changed items.
-The last three items on this list are key to proving what we decide to do or not do and should be included in any full regulation as early in the game as possible.
-It takes a little time but pays off when the 88 executions of the plan for prep and regulating are right on target compared with something going wrong and having to re-execute one or more steps times 88.
+The last three items on this list are key to proving the validity of what we have decided to do or not do and should be included in any full regulation as early in the game as possible.
+The sampling takes a little time but pays off when the 88 executions of the plan for prep and regulating are right on target compared with something going wrong and having to re-execute one or more steps times 88.

 UW = 25